andrepxx/location-visualizer/doc/data-formats.md

 The *OpenGeoDB* file format is a compact binary file format with an open specification that is used to store geographical data and enables fast (random) access.
 It is also the data format that *location-visualizer* uses internally for its geographical database.

+Note that the format is neither proprietary nor limited to *location-visualizer*.
+The compactness, fixed-sized record structure and binary representation also make it well-suited as a so called *wire-format* for GNSS receivers, i. e. the data format that the receiver uses to send positional data to a receiving host (e. g.
+PC or microcontroller), for example over serial interfaces like I2C, RS232 or USB, or over network protocols like TCP or MQTT.
+In this sense, it can fulfil functions similar to what the NMEA 0183 protocol is doing.
+Similarly, the *OpenGeoDB* format can be used by hardware GNSS logging devices to store records in their internal memory, before they are potentially encoded into a different format and sent over the external interface.
+In fact, some positional devices use either the *OpenGeoDB* format, or a similar format derived from it, for exactly these purposes.

+Also note that the *OpenGeoDB* file or wire format for storing and / or transmitting positional data is not related to the hierarchical location and postal code database of the same name.

 The file format has the capabilities to store versioning information.
 So far, there is only one version of the file format (version 1.0).
 The following sections therefore describe the format of files making use of that particular version of the file format.
 Care must be taken when encountering files with different version information, since these files may not follow the structure described in this document.

 An *OpenGeoDB* file consists of a 10 byte header followed by an arbitrary amount of 14 byte records.
 All numbers are stored in *big-endian* (most significant byte first) or *network byte order*.